Laravel-SN-Community/laravel.sn/README.md

 ## Installation

-this is a regular Laravel application; it's build on top of Laravel 11 and uses Livewire, AlpineJs and Tailwind CSS for the frontend.
+this is a regular Laravel application; it's build on top of Laravel 12 and uses Livewire, AlpineJs and Tailwind CSS for the frontend.
 If you are familiar with Laravel, you should feel right at home.

 In terms of local development, you can use the following requirements:

-- PHP 8.3^ - with Mysql, GD, and other common extensions.
+- PHP 8.2^ - with sqlite.
 - Node.js 16 or more recent.

 If you have these requirements, you can start by cloning the repository and installing the dependencies: